Cooksy

 Designing for momentum, not more features.

-Rather than building a feature heavy planning tool, I focused on reducing friction at the moments where users typically stall, reviewing ingredients, scheduling meals, and knowing what to do next.
+Rather than building a feature-heavy planning tool, I focused on reducing friction at the moments where users typically stall - reviewing ingredients, scheduling meals, and deciding what to do next.

-Research to identify breakdowns between saving recipes and planning meals
+Identified key breakdowns between saving recipes and planning meals through user research

-Iteration based on hesitation points observed during usability testing
+Iterated on friction points uncovered during usability testing

-Primary user flow from recipe upload to grocery order.
+Core user flow from recipe input to grocery fulfillment

 Exploring Structure Before Polish

 With the core flow defined, I focused on structuring key screens to support decision making without relying on visual polish.
-Mid-fidelity wireframes allowed me to test layout, hierarchy, and primary actions early, ensuring users always knew what to do next.
+Mid-fidelity wireframes helped test layout, hierarchy, and primary actions early, ensuring users always knew what to do next.

-Mid-fidelity wireframes used to explore hierarchy and primary actions during ingredient review.
+Mid-fidelity wireframes used to test hierarchy and primary actions during ingredient review

 Refining the Experience Through Testing